rpgarner/u2_lesson_react_mapping_components/README.md

 ## Recap

 You have now nested functional components, passed props down through your application, and mapped over data to display UI.
+Core concepts in React we covered in this lesson include:
+- Passing data into Functional components through `props`
+- Using Functional components to display array data by `.mapping()` through the data and passing it into a child component through `props`
+- Using `keys` when mapping through a data array to help React identify components

 ## Resources
 - [Mapping Components Reading](https://coursework.vschool.io/mapping-components-in-react/)